Government of New York (state): Legislature

 The New York State Legislature is bicameral and consists of the New York State Senate and the New York State Assembly.
 The Assembly consists of 150 members; the Senate varies in its number of members, but currently has 63.
 The Assembly is headed by the speaker; the Senate is headed by the president, a post held ex officio by the lieutenant governor, who only has a tie-breaking "casting vote", but more often it is presided over by the temporary president or by a senator of the majority leader's choosing.

 The Legislature is empowered to make laws, subject to the governor's power to veto a bill.
 However, the veto may be overridden by the Legislature if there is a two-thirds majority in favor of overriding in each House.
 Furthermore, it has the power to propose amendments to the New York Constitution by a majority vote and then another majority vote following an election.
 If so proposed, the amendment becomes valid if agreed to by the voters at a referendum.
 The session laws are published in the official Laws of New York.
 The permanent laws of a general nature are codified in the Consolidated Laws of New York.

-Committees

-The New York State Senate has 32 standing committees, this ranks them second place to Mississippi which has 35.
-The Assembly on the other hand has 37 standing committees which compared to other houses of the nation is the 5th largest.
-Committees have legislative jurisdiction for the communities or agencies they represent.
-Committees are responsible for reviewing bills before deciding to report them to the voting floor.

-Standing committees on the Assembly side includes: Aging, Agriculture, Alcoholism and Drug Abuse, Banks, Children and Families, Cities, Codes, Consumer Affairs and Protection, Corporations, Correction, Economic Development, Education, Election Law, Energy, Environmental Conservation, Ethics, Governmental Employees, Governmental Operations, Health, Housing, Insurance, Judiciary, Labor, Libraries and Education Technology, Local Governments, Mental Health, Oversight/Analysis and Investigation, Racing and Wagering, Real Property Taxation, Rules, Small Businesses, Social Services, Tourism/Parks/Arts and Sports Development, Transportation, Veterans Affairs and lastly the Ways and means committee.

-Senate Standing Committees: Administrative Regulations Review Commission, Aging, Agriculture, Alcoholism And Substance Abuse, Banks, Budget And Revenues, Children And Families, Cities, Civil Service And Pensions, Codes, Commerce, Economic Development And Small Business, Consumer Protection, Corporations, Authorities And Commissions, Crime Victims, Crime And Correction, Cultural Affairs, Tourism, Parks And Recreation, Domestic Animal Welfare, Education, Elections, Energy And Telecommunication, Environmental Conservation, Ethics And Internal Governance, Finance, Health, Higher Education, Housing, Construction And Community Development, Insurance, Internet And Technology, Investigations And Government Operations, Judiciary, Labor, Legislative Commission On Rural Resources, Legislative Women's Caucus, Libraries, Local Government, Mental Health And Developmental Disabilities, New York City Education, Racing, Gaming And Wagering, Rules, Science, Technology, Incubation And Entrepreneurship, Social Services, State-Native American Relations, Task Force For Demographic Research And Reapportionment, The New York State Black, Puerto Rican, Hispanic And Asian Legislative Caucus, Transportation, Veterans, Homeland Security And Military Affairs, Women's Issues.